 Rural Public Transit Team

-- Promotes and advocates for public transit by raising awareness, building partnerships, and improving customer service.
+- Advocates for public transit by raising awareness, building partnerships, and improving customer service.

-- Supports and promotes new technologies and information to leverage the effectiveness of public transit resources.
+- Supports the implementation of new technologies and information to leverage the effectiveness of rural public transit resources.

-- Further leverages transit resources by building relationships with stakeholder groups and by effectively sharing information.
+- Leverages statewide transit resources by building relationships with stakeholder groups and by effectively sharing information.

-- Increases responsiveness as a team to changing public transit and public demands by emphasizing planning efforts and increasing awareness of trends affecting public transit.
+- Increases responsiveness as a team to changing public transit needs by emphasizing planning efforts and increasing awareness of trends affecting public transit.

-- Implements policies and procedures that support the equitable distribution of transit funds throughout the state.
+- Implements policies and procedures that support the distribution of transit funds to increase access to opportunity throughout the state of Utah.

 Rural Public Transit Program Manager